Breast screening - an overview

 Self-examination between appointments

-Screening for women with very high risk of breast cancer
+Screening for women at very high risk of breast cancer

 Breast surveillance screening is offered to women who have been assessed by a specialist in genetics, family history, or oncology and are considered at very high risk of breast cancer.

 Women may have an increased risk of developing breast cancer because of a genetic disorder (usually the BRCA gene) or because they had radiotherapy to their chest when younger.

 Women in the Very High Risk Breast Surveillance Screening Programme may: